 What to see and do in Shkodër:

-Visit Rozafa Castle, with views over three rivers and the city
+Visit Rozafa Castle, with views over three rivers and the city.

-Explore the Museum of Venetian Masks, showcasing handcrafted masks and carnival history
+Explore the Museum of Venetian Masks, showcasing handcrafted masks and carnival history.

-Stroll through the pedestrian zone lined with coffee shops and art spaces
+Stroll through the pedestrian zone lined with coffee shops and art spaces.

-Take a bike ride around Lake Shkoder, the largest lake in the Balkans
+Take a bike ride around Lake Shkoder, the largest lake in the Balkans.

-Krujë: The City of Skanderbeg
+Kruje: The City of Skanderbeg

 Just 40 minutes from the capital, Kruje is a small mountain town with big national significance.
 It was the stronghold of Gjergj Kastrioti, known as Skanderbeg, Albania’s national hero.
 In the mid-15th century, he led a decades-long resistance against the Ottoman Empire, defending Albanian lands and uniting local leaders.
 Today, he symbolizes Albanian independence, courage, and identity.